UFT One and Azure DevOps Server or Services

 Set up an Azure agent Windows machine

-Set up an Azure agent, or slave machine that the Azure DevOps Server will use to run the UFT One tests.
+Set up an Azure agent, or slave machine, that the Azure DevOps Server will use to trigger the UFT One test runs.

-When running config.cmd to configure the agent, choose to run the agent in interactive mode or as a service (using the Local System Account).
+You can set the agent up to run in interactive mode or as a service (using the Local System Account).

-To use the UFT One Azure DevOps extension, you must have the following installed:
+To use the UFT One Azure DevOps integration, you must have the following installed on the agent machine:

 Perform the following steps on your UFT One agent machine to set it up to work with the UFT One Azure DevOps extension.